RUSRUSHB/AutoTextCursor/README.md

 ## English Introduction

-Double click `.exe` to start mapping.
+Double click an `.exe` to start mapping.
 Source code and mapping tables are in [configuration/](configuration/).

 [default_atc.exe](default_atc.exe) is more intuitive and feature-rich mapping.